Spain helped with the American Revolution - American Minute with Bill Federer

 It was the longest siege the British ever endured, and one of the longest in naval history, requiring an enormous amount of British military resources that otherwise would have been sent to stop the American Revolution.

-Gálvez assembled 32 ships and recruited troops from Spain, Cuba, México, Santo Domingo, Puerto Rico, Venezuela, Costa Rica, Canary Islands, free Blacks, Indians, Creoles, and French Catholic Acadians -"Cajuns."
+Gálvez assembled 32 ships and recruited soldiers from Spain, Cuba, México, Santo Domingo, Puerto Rico, Venezuela, Costa Rica, Canary Islands, free Blacks, Indians, Creoles, and French Catholic Acadians -- "Cajuns."

-He negotiated with the Spanish Governor of Texas, Domingo y Robles, in June, 1779, for hundreds of horses, as well as 2,000 head of cattle to be driven to New Orleans, Louisiana, to feed his troops.
+He negotiated with the Spanish Governor of Texas, Domingo Cabello y Robles, in June of 1779 for hundreds of horses, as well as 10,000 head of cattle to be driven to New Orleans, Louisiana, to feed his troops.

 On September 21, 1779, they captured Fort New Richmond in Baton Rouge, and then captured Fort Panmure in Natchez, October 5, 1779, freeing up the lower Mississippi Valley.

-Increasing his troop size to 2,000, Gálvez laid a month-long land and sea siege of Fort Charlotte in Mobile, capturing it on March 14, 1780.
+Increasing his troop size to 2,000, Gálvez took Biloxi, and laid a month-long land and sea siege of Fort Charlotte in Mobile, capturing it on March 14, 1780.

-Fort Charlotte, called by the French Fort Conde, had been captured by the British, together with West Florida, during the French and Indian War, 1763.
+Fort Charlotte, was originally French Fort Conde but it had been captured by the British, together with all of West Florida, during the French and Indian War, 1763.

 The Fort Charlotte Museum exhibit states: